 How can a DLP solution help?

-Data Loss Prevention (DLP) solutions that have content-aware protection capabilities can provide companies using WSC tools an additional layer of security for sensitive data.
-After deploying such a solution, confidential data that is about to be shared can be easily blocked.
+Data Loss Prevention (DLP) solutions with content-aware protection capabilities can provide companies using WSC tools an additional layer of security for sensitive data.
+After deploying such a solution, companies can block confidential data that is about to be shared.
 Some DLP software, such as Endpoint Protector, already have definitions for the most common types of protected data like PII, credit card numbers, source code, and regular expressions.
-They also offer the possibility of protecting data by file type or name or defining custom content to serve specialized needs.
+They also offer the possibility of safeguarding data by file type or name or defining custom content to serve specialized needs.

-Collaboration tools are gaining fast adoption in the enterprise, but without proper controls and checks, they can expose an organization to serious risks.
+Collaboration tools are gaining fast adoption in the enterprise, but without proper controls and checks, they can expose an organization to severe risks.

 Download our free ebook on